esqu1/Rusty-Rubik/README.md

 Rusty Rubik
 ==

 **Rusty Rubik** is a Rubik's Cube solving program implemented in Rust.
-This project implements the following:

 Downloading